 This version of the integration is closed-loop.
-It adds notes to the incident detailing event status changes, notifications delivery updates (if Enable Delivery Updates flag is set), and user responses.
+It adds notes to the incident detailing alert status changes, notifications delivery updates (if Enable Delivery Updates flag is set), and user responses.
 It also updates the ownership of the incident upon 'Assign to me' user response.

 This version of the integration (version 2.6) includes a number of enhancements to the installation process.
 It also included the features and updates from previous versions, including:

 During the "Assign to me" flow, the integration updates the Remedyforce-specific "Staff" field, instead of the record's owner.

 Added new instructions and explanation for adding an integration-specific user in Remedyforce (see Configure Remedyforce, below).

 Before you get started configuring the integration, there are a few things you can do ahead of time to make it easier: